Sports in the Sixth Form

 Sixth Form Football Education Programme in partnership with Leyton Orient F.C.

-From September 2019 Mayfield will be in partnership with Leyton Orient F.C. to deliver a football education programme for Sixth Form students.
+Since September 2019 Mayfield has been in partnership with Leyton Orient F.C. to deliver a football education programme for Sixth Form students.

 If you are accepted on this programme you will receive 10 hours of coaching or games-based activities each week delivered by U.E.F.A qualified coaches from Leyton Orient, whilst also studying either BTEC Sport Level 3 or A-Levels including Physical Education.